loganjsch/solemate/user_stories.md

 Wholesale Retailar

-  As a manager in charge of a store that seels shoes, I want to be able to see which shoes are currently trending.
+  As a manager in charge of a store that sells shoes, I want to be able to see which shoes are currently trending so that I can focus on selling those shoes and make money.

 Exceptions